 - Further meetings with parents; - Referral to Outside agencies (only once a clear pattern of unacceptable behaviour is established and all strategies at the school's disposal have not had the desired impact); - Exclusion (only where all other avenues have failed) fixed term / permanent.

-These stages must be recorded in the class / Leadership behaviour log.
-An ABCC form should be used for any pupil where behaviour is identified as an on-going concern.
+^{} These stages must be recorded in the class blue folder.

+An ABCC form should be used for any pupil where behaviour is identified as an on-going